 Today there are ten million distractions from work.
 You can play 1000s of games in your web browser or on your phone?
 Why not spend all afternoon on YouTube?
 Buzzfeed?
 Facebook?
 Funny GIFs and memes?

-Ironically, some of the great “distractions from work” have now become critical to success of an organization.
+Ironically, some of the great “distractions from work” have now become critical to the success of an organization.
 Look at Twitter!
-What started as brain-zapping stream of fodder has become a major platform for a company’s leaders to shine.
+What started as a brain-zapping stream of fodder has become a major platform for a company’s leaders to shine.
 Plus, an entry-level staffer with 50,000+ followers is hard to ignore when it comes time for a promotion.